LuisArbos/Basic_Domotic_House/README.md

-# Basic Domotic House
+# Basic Heating House System
-This code was a basic program to create and control a basic domotic house, based on an Arduino Uno Board.
+This code was a basic program to create and control a basic domotic house which includes only the heating system part, implemented on an Arduino Uno Board.

 The main idea is we a house that contains:
   - Two solar collector